Lo-Fi Mastering Hub

 What LUFS for lo-fi on Spotify?

 -14 LUFS is the target, but lo-fi typically masters at -16 to -18 LUFS intentionally.
-Spotify will not boost it — the quietness is part of the aesthetic and listeners expect it.
+Spotify will not boost it.
+The quietness is part of the aesthetic and listeners expect it.

 Should I remove the vinyl crackle before mastering?

-No — vinyl crackle and tape hiss are intentional lo-fi elements.
+No. Vinyl crackle and tape hiss are intentional lo-fi elements.
 Apply them before mastering so they're baked into the final file.
 The master limiter then treats them as part of the signal, preserving the authentic texture.

 How do I keep lo-fi warm without making it muddy?